react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 - `initialRoute` - return to initial screen passed in `initialRouteName` prop, if not passed, defaults to the first screen
 - `order` - return to screen defined before the focused screen
 - `history` - return to last visited screen in the navigator; if the same screen is visited multiple times, the older entries are dropped from the history
+- `fullHistory` - return to last visited screen in the navigator; doesn't drop duplicate entries unlike `history` - this behavior is useful to match how web pages work
 - `none` - do not handle back button

 #### `detachInactiveScreens`